mozman/ezdxf/docs/source/addons/iterdxf.rst

 This add-on allows iterating over entities of the modelspace of really big (> 5GB) DXF files which do not fit into memory by only loading one entity at the time.

-The entities are regular :class:`~ezdxf.entities.DXFGraphic` objects with access to all supported DXF attributes, this entities can be written to new DXF files but not assigned to other DXF documents.
+The entities are regular :class:`~ezdxf.entities.DXFGraphic` objects with access to all supported DXF attributes, this entities can be written to new DXF files created by the :meth:`IterDXF.export` method.
+The new :meth:`~ezdxf.layouts.BaseLayout.add_foreign_entity` method allows also to add this entities to new regular `ezdxf` drawings (except for the INSERT entity), but resources like linetype and style are removed, only layer will be preserved but only with default attributes like color ``7`` and linetype ``CONTINUOUS``.

 The following example shows how to split a big DXF files into several separated DXF files which contains only LINE, TEXT or POLYLINE entities.

 .. code-block:: Python